 The Smart Volume tool triangulates a grid below the surface of a polygon feature drawn on your site.
-It uses this grid to estimate the base level of the feature, and automatically calculates a volume above this base level.
+It uses this grid to estimate the base level of the area or feature and automatically calculates a volume above this base level.

 - Measuring stockpiled material in stockyards or ROM pads.